MAXILLA ANATOMY

 • Sharp projection

-• Provides attachment for septal cartilage
+• Provides attachment for your septal cartilage

 Infratemporal Surface